heardrwt/RHIntervalTree/README.md

 ## Classes
 * RHIntervalTree - main interface to the Interval Tree.
-* RHInterval - container class for objects passed into the Interval Tree.
+* RHInterval - convenience container class for objects passed into the Interval Tree.
+* RHIntervalProtocol - RHInterval implements this protocol, so can you.

 ## Getting Started
 Include RHIntervalTree.h in your project.
 (RHIntervalTree.mm is a Objective-C++ file hence its extension)

 ```objectivec
     #import <RHIntervalTree.h>
 ```

 Setting up a tree.